CocoMorgan/CocoMorgan.github.io/_posts/2026-04-18-Help,-I-Need-Somebody.md

 author: Coco Morgan
 ---

-For the Help, I Need Somebody assignment, I wrote an Arduino program that _.
+For the Help, I Need Somebody assignment, I wrote an Arduino program that plays morse code for my name, Coco, or SOS when the switch is closed.

 A tip I would give my past self in completing this assignment would be _.